-- a) Water Resources and Use in the Project study area;

-- b) Wastewater Discharge; and

-- c) Fish, Fish Habitat, and Fisheries.
+- a) Water Resources and Use in the Project study areas; - b) Wastewater Discharge; and - c) Freshwater Fish, Fish Habitat and Fisheries.

 - a) The baseline study will describe the relevant components of the water resources and wetlands within the study area of the mine, including, but not limited to, the following: - i.
 Hydrological features such as watershed areas and the location of rivers and river inputs; - ii.
-Surface and groundwater resources, surface-water flow, groundwater movement, base flow and aquifer recharge zones;

-- iii.
-Areas where work will be undertaken within 15 metres of a waterbody, including wetlands, such as stream crossings, culverts, bridges, outfalls, infilling, etc.; - iv.
+Surface and groundwater resources, surface-water flow, groundwater movement, base flow and aquifer recharge zones; - iii.
+Areas where work will be undertaken within 15 metres of a waterbody, including wetlands, such as stream crossings, culverts, bridges, outfalls, infilling, etc.;

+- iv.
 Development activities proposed within a Protected Public Water Supply Area.
 Survey of existing public, drinking water sources areas that may be affected, including watershed or recharge areas and characteristics; - v.
 Water quality; - vi.
-Locations for the establishment of real-time surface and groundwater quality and quantity and climate monitoring stations in the watersheds potentially affected by the Project, to facilitate: the installation of real-time monitoring stations and collection of baseline data prior to the start of construction; and plans for the long-term operation and maintenance of real-time monitoring stations in consultation with the Department of Environment and Climate Change; measures to mitigate effects to surface water quality and quantity and predict adverse residual effects as well as address measures to be taken if water quality and quantity were to be affected by the Project and how real-time water monitoring stations will be used for this purpose. - vii.
+Discharge locations for the establishment of real-time surface and groundwater quality and quantity and climate monitoring stations in the watersheds potentially affected by the Project, to facilitate: the installation of real-time monitoring stations and collection of baseline data prior to the start of construction; plans for the long-term operation and maintenance of real-time monitoring stations in consultation with the Department of Environment and Climate Change (ECC); and measures to mitigate effects to surface water quality and quantity and predict adverse residual effects as well as address measures to be taken if water quality and quantity were to be affected by the Project and how real-time water monitoring stations will be used for this purpose; and - vii.
 Hydrologic/Hydrogeologic assessment of the proposed mine area, including all testing results for quantity and quality, including metals.
-Hydrologic/Hydrogeologic assessment shall include but is not limited to: a review of the geology of the Project area as it pertains to local and regional groundwater flow systems in the Project area; the physical and geochemical properties of hydrogeological units, such as aquitards; groundwater levels and a piezometric map for both shallow and deep groundwater regimes; identification of any preferential flow paths for groundwater (both shallow and deep); hydrogeologic maps and cross-sections for the Project area that outline the extent of aquifers, including stratigraphy, piezometric levels at different depths (to estimate) vertical hydraulic gradients and show confined aquifers) potentiometric contours, locations of wells, boreholes, springs, lakes and streams, groundwater flow direction; and evaluation of aquifer characteristics and discharge rates; and viii.
-Groundwater and surface water monitoring plan to ensure the long-term security of the water resources.
-Hydrogeological assessment and groundwater monitoring program will require the drilling of appropriate number of monitoring and production wells.
+Hydrologic/Hydrogeologic assessment shall include, but is not limited to: a review of the geology of the Project area as it pertains to local and regional groundwater flow systems in the Project area; the physical and geochemical properties of hydrogeological units, such as aquitards; groundwater levels and a piezometric map for both shallow and deep groundwater regimes; identification of any preferential flow paths for groundwater (both shallow and deep); hydrogeologic maps and cross-sections for the Project area that outline the extent of aquifers, including stratigraphy, piezometric levels at different depths (to estimate) vertical hydraulic gradients and show confined aquifers) potentiometric contours, locations of wells, boreholes, springs, lakes and streams, groundwater flow direction; and evaluation of aquifer characteristics and discharge rates.